Yes.

 We were sitting at home on our sofas, wishing we could wear dresses like that, and noticing whose forehead didn't seem to be moving.

-When Chris Rock took center stage, and Whitney's photo flashed across the screen, we perked up.
+When Chris Rock took center stage, and Whitney's photo flashed across the screen, we perked up, and got serious.

 Remember now.
-Some of us said that Julia and Clair Huxtable were unrealistic.
+Some of us said, with our full chests, that Julia and Claire Huxtable were unrealistic.

-Can Black actresses just be actresses, or are they saddled with representing the rest of us every time they read a script?
+Can Black actresses just be actresses, or are they saddled with the responsibility of representing the rest of us, every time they read a script?

-What do we serve ourselves, when equipped with the resources and opportunities to plan the audio-visual meals?
+Never mind “them”, for a second.
+What, exactly, do we serve ourselves, when equipped with the authority, resources, and opportunities to plan the audio-visual meals?

 Maybe that's the REAL issue we should discuss, as we congratulate Olivia and Viola.

-While we're waiting for Hollywood to give us more diverse, honorable images, what images are we portraying every day, that cause some to assume that Black girls are pitifully one dimensional, loud, ignorant, void of values, self worth, and woefully wrong?
+While we're waiting for “Hollywood” to give us more diverse, honorable images, what images are we portraying every day, that cause some to conclude, that Black girls are pitifully one-dimensional, loud, lewd, ignorant, void of values, lacking self worth, profane, irresponsible, classless, and woefully cartoonish?

-Where IS this meeting place where we're all supposed to go, to discuss what we all like and dislike?
+ARE we a monolith?
+Where IS this meeting place, where we're all supposed to go, to discuss what we all like and dislike?

-Will there ever be a time when we can watch an awards show--any awards show--and the elephant in the room that we want to ignore, but somehow can't, won't answer to the name RACE?
+Will there ever be a time, when we can watch an awards show--any awards show, and not be on pins and needles?
+Will there ever be a time when the elephant in the elegant room (that we want to ignore, but somehow can't), doesn’t answer to the name RACE?

 A body can only hope.